 -vcodec h264 -c:a aac pip.mp4

-A then you can make fun gifs of people doing things like this:
+And then you can make fun gifs of people doing things like this:

 Point of view image of a cyclist again almost being side-swiped, with a rear-view inset image.